betterscientificsoftware/bssw.io/Articles/Blog/SoftwareVariants.md

 #### The transitive MPI include

-Adding transitive `#include`s to third party software in public APIs is one of the most common mistake in HPC binary variant design.
+Adding transitive `#include`s to third party software in public APIs is one of the most common mistakes in HPC binary variant design.
 The problem can be exemplified as follows:
 A developer writes a serial program using an HPC-capable third-party software package, e.g., to support desktop users or non-MPI based multi-node parallelism.
-The third-party software can be build with MPI enabled, and now introduces a compile-time dependency on MPI signatures even though the specific downstream translation unit never uses it.
+The third-party software can be built with MPI enabled, and now introduces a compile-time dependency on MPI signatures even though the specific downstream translation unit never uses it.

 The results include breaking builds, the need to communicate additional, potentially inaccurate (unused) dependencies, and breakage in most desktop package managers.
 A typical example is Debian and HDF5: you cannot install a MPI-parallel HDF5 package for development and the popular, serial HDFView package at the same time.

 #### The unconditional MPI initialize (or expectation thereof)

-This is variation of the previous problem, which occurs at runtime as a result of an MPI binary variant.
+This is a variation of the previous problem, which occurs at runtime as a result of an MPI binary variant.
-If the MPI-enabled variant of the software *expects* that an MPI context will always be provided (or can be established), this breaks serial software applications.
+If the MPI-enabled variant of the software *expects* that an MPI context will always be provided (or can be established), this breaks serial - and non-MPI parallelized - software applications.

 One can make the same case for any other runtime that needs to be initialized/finalized, such as (un)conditional initialization of GPU devices, GPU streams, etc.

 #### On-node acceleration

-Going into more detail on the previous point, a cardinal pattern in HPC software is to define mutually exclusive binary pattern for the "acceleration backend" of software.
+Going into more detail on the previous point, a cardinal pattern in HPC software is to define mutually exclusive binary patterns for the "acceleration backend" of software.
 Many single-source performance-portability implementations currently compile to exactly one on-node acceleration backend at a time.

 For example, one might compile a numerical package to run with a CUDA backend.